Scott-Guest/On-the-Origin-of-Pixels/README.md

 Reproduction rules are the same as in Average mode i,e, the standard Game of Life rules with an added 10% chance that a new cell can be born at a dead location with exactly 2 living neighbors.
 When a new cell is created, two of its living neighbors are randomly selected to be parents, and each passes one of their alleles to the new cell.

 Recording can be toggled with <kbd>N</kbd>.
-While recording, each generation the frequency of dominant alleles, recessive alleles, dominant phenotypic cells, and recessive phenotypic cells is recorded.
+While recording, each generation the frequency of dominant alleles, recessive alleles, dominant phenotypic cells, and recessive phenotypic cells are recorded.
 This data is written to `OutPutFileName_num.csv`, where `num` is incremented each time recording is toggled.

 The settings file should be formatted as
 ```